Thai Drunken Noodles Recipe (Pad Kee Mao)

 chef notes + tips

-- I used mild dried Thai peppers because I can’t handle spice too well, but if you want to keep things zesty then fresh Thai peppers will do just great.
+- I used mild dried Thai peppers because I can’t handle spice very well, but if you want to keep things zesty, fresh Thai peppers will do just great.
 If you want just a bit of heat, try using some julienne jalapeños.

-- If you can’t get dark soy sauce, then feel free to use all regular or light soy sauce.
+- If you can’t get dark soy sauce, then use all regular or light soy sauce.

-- For the oil, I like to use sunflower, vegetable, canola, or sesame oil.
+- For the oil, I like to use avocado or sesame oil.

 Video